 In my last post, I wrote about some shorts I'd made this summer for my grand-daughters, using the Craft Passion Kids Shorts pattern.
 Nice though it is, the shorts from that pattern hadn't entirely worked to my satisfaction.
 I think the pattern probably works better for boys.

 In fact, Jane completely rejected her pair.
 And normally, she loves the clothes I make her.
-So I thought I'd have another go, making something she would think a little bit more feminine.
+But shorts are just so practical for these hot sunny days, So I thought I'd have another go, making something she would think a little bit more feminine.
 (She wasn't supposed to be a pink, frilly girl.
 But her childminder has several daughters older than Jane, and I think the girliness of these older girls has caught her imagination.)

 Well, she looks happy enough with this outfit - and did actually agree to wear it for an outing to Ham House.
 I'd used a different shorts pattern this time, and I think these shorts do seem a better fit.
 To find out more about these shorts and the top she's wearing with them, read on.